JordanYoung-97/Jordan_Code_Samples/README.md

 # Jordan_Code_Samples
-This is a library of code samples developed by Jordan Young
+This is a library of code samples developed or modified by Jordan Young